variousauthors/elvenalgebra/NEXTSTEPS.md

 # Backlog

 ## Easy
- - Display event building's Score in a prominent way (red/yello/green)
-   - score is calculated from efficiency as basically a sigmoid function from like 0 (red) to 3 (green)
- - Add Culture Bonus to supply calculations in playstyle config
-   - just have a percent input
  - Event Building Sorting/Filters on the top of the page
    - sort by efficiency, filter by supply/population/mana/culture, filter by score, filter by collections (below)
  - Add Manufactories <-- lots of effort but very little thinking